 Snohomish County, WA

-Heading to this spot in the summer means a trail lined with thimbleberries, huckleberries, and blueberries.
-This day hike is popular for a reason.
+This day hike is challenging but rewarding.
 On your way up, take a detour to Bridal Veil Falls and allow the spray from the waterfall to cool you off before ascending to the awe-inspiring view of Lake Serene.
 You can enjoy the view of the Cascade mountains, try your hand at fishing, or go for a (pretty chilly) swim.
 The sunset above the lake is spectacular, so consider a night hike instead for a more solitary scene.

 2. Lake Crescent